 Some of the links in this post are affiliate links.
 If you make purchases through them, I may be compensated.
 As an Amazon Associate I earn from qualifying purchases.
+Our editorial guidelines.

-Buy your tickets and then separately make a reservation for the dates you’d like to go.
+Buy your tickets and then separately make a reservation for the dates you’d like to go to the Disney parks.
 You can check available dates before you purchase tickets.

 Either way, be sure that you have a reservation and that you are arriving on the date of that reservation.

-2. You Must Bring a Mobile Device with the Disneyland App Installed
+3. You Must Bring a Mobile Device with the Disneyland App Installed

 If you have older kids in your party who will split off from you during your visit, this applies to them, too.
-My daughter signed up for her own Disneyland account so that she and her friends could have access to mobile ordering.
+My daughter signed up for her own Disneyland account so that she and her friends could access mobile ordering.

 4. Arrive at Least an Hour Early

 The end is roped off so that guests can not pass through.
-Every morning they will “drop” the ropes there right at opening time so that guests near the rope can rush to their favorite rides.
+Every morning they will “drop” the ropes there right at opening time so guests near the rope can rush to their favorite rides.

-Families with small kids should head to Fantasyland rides that normally have long lines like Dumbo or Alice in Wonderland.
-Haunted Mansion or Pirates of the Caribbean are good choices also.
+Families with small kids should head to Fantasyland rides that normally have long lines, like Dumbo or Alice in Wonderland.
+Haunted Mansion or Pirates of the Caribbean are also good choices.

 If you’re at Disney California Adventure, head straight to Cars Land for Radiator Springs Racers or Guardians of the Galaxy.